dlipovetsky/cluster-api/docs/control-plane-management.md

 This topology co-locates the stateless (kube-apiserver, etc.) and stateful (etcd) components.

-Advantages include simplicity and lower costs for smaller clusters.
+Advantages include simplicity, lower overhead for smaller clusters, and a fixed etcd endpoint (localhost) for kube-apiserver.
 With [etcd learners](https://etcd.io/docs/v3.3.12/learning/learner/), replicas need not be etcd members, but can become etcd members quickly, improving the time to recover from replica failure.

 ### External etcd